-As the policeman in front of me adjusts the strap on his Kalashnikov, I can’t help thinking of Gob's refrain from Arrested Development: “I've made a huge mistake.”
-Only, I'm not a deluded manchild in sunny California, I'm standing on the side of a busy road in Vladikavkaz, North Ossetia, about 50 miles from the Georgia–Russia border, because our route on the inaugural Central Asia Rally (a 5,000-mile car rally from Budapest to Tajikistan) had to take a massive detour around the south side of the Black Sea after we were refused entry to Ukraine.
+As the policeman in front of me adjusts the strap on his Kalashnikov, I can’t help thinking of Withnail’s refrain: “We’ve gone on holiday by mistake.”
+Only, I'm not a deluded alcoholic in rain-whipped Cumbria, I'm standing on the side of a busy road in Vladikavkaz, North Ossetia (about 50 miles from the Georgia/Russia border) because our route on the inaugural Central Asia Rally (a 5,000 mile car rally from Budapest to Tajikistan) had to take a massive detour around the south side of the Black Sea after we were refused entry to Ukraine.

-Being turned away from the Ukrainian border was four days ago, and during that time, myself and my Hungarian co-drivers, Gabor and Attilla, have managed to catch just 11 hours of sleep in 1,800 miles of driving.
+Being turned away from the Ukrainian border was four days ago, in which time myself and my Hungarian co-drivers, Gabor and Attilla, have managed just 11 hours of sleep in 3,000 km of driving.
 Now I’m uselessly trying to communicate with this lawman while his comrade takes Gabor into his police car.
 We've been in Russia for an hour.
 It’s overcast and the humidity hangs over the city like a wet, sticky duvet.
 Added to the pollution, it strikes me as a particularly disgusting type of day.

 We were waved over by the police because Gabor wasn’t wearing his seatbelt at the wheel.
 The cop holds out a fat hand and asks for my passport.
 He could be anywhere between 45 and 60, his skin covered in an unhealthy sheen and his nose ravaged and boozy.
 He scans my documents with his cold eyes while an endless stream of cars rumble past.

 “Scottish,” I answer, not knowing the correct Russian word.
-(I have an English mother and Scottish father, but I've yet to visit a country where it’s not advantageous to claim my paternal lineage.
-Most people in most countries don't realize that Scotland is part of the UK and was/is complicit in the sins of the British Empire.
+(I have an English mother and a Scottish father, but I'm yet to visit a country where it’s not advantageous to claim my paternal lineage.
+Most people in most countries don't realise that Scotland is part of the UK and was/is complicit in the sins of the British Empire.
 But they do know, and love, Braveheart.)